 In 2018, the ICRC continued to address the needs of vulnerable groups and individuals in Ethiopia by partnering with national bodies in order to do so as effectively as possible.
 We visited over 50,000 detainees in 56 different places of detention, including federal and regional prisons to assess their living conditions and ensure that they are treated humanely.

-Highlights of our work in Ethiopia between in 2018.
+Highlights of our work in Ethiopia in 2018

 |Visited more than 50,000 detainees in 56 different places of detention, including federal and regional prisons.|